Cocofeat/Cocofeat.github.io/_pages/about.md

 ## 📣 News
 - [02/2026] My paper "Agentic artificial intelligence in eye care: is clinical autonomy finally within reach?" was onlined in **The Lancet Digital Health**. ([link](https://www.thelancet.com/journals/landig/article/PIIS2589-7500(25)00149-9/fulltext))
-- [02/2026] One paper "Understanding pre-training data effects in retinal foundation models using two large fundus cohorts" was onlined in **Nature Communications**. ([link](https://www.nature.com/articles/s41467-026-70077-z))
+- [02/2026] Our paper "Understanding pre-training data effects in retinal foundation models using two large fundus cohorts" was onlined in **Nature Communications**. ([link](https://www.nature.com/articles/s41467-026-70077-z))
 - [01/2026] Glad to be the **MICCAI2026 Area Chair**, Thanks for the MICCAI community!
 - [01/2026] Happy New Year!!!🎉🎉🎉
 - [12/2025] One agent-based comment paper was accepted by **The Lancet Digital Health**.